 - The sun can dry out your skin, and if it is already dry and damaged from eczema, the sun will only make it more irritated.
 So be sure to always wear sunblock on the skin that is exposed.

-- Certain fabrics - Try to only wear loose, breathable cotton clothes when your skin is irritated mohair can be prickly and synthetic materials like polyester or nylon irritate your skin by trapping heat in.
-Another thing to be mindful of is when purchasing new clothes remember that there is a dressing on the fabric, this dressing comes out in the wash but can cause severe irritation on your skin this can also be found on new bedding.
+- Certain fabrics - Try to only wear loose, breathable cotton clothes when your skin is irritated.
+Mohair can be prickly and synthetic materials like polyester or nylon irritate your skin by trapping heat in.
+Another thing to be mindful of is when purchasing new clothes remember that there is a dressing on the fabric, this dressing comes out in the wash but can cause severe irritation on your skin.
+This can also be found on new bedding.
 So make sure to wash new fabrics before use.

-- Dry air- to follow on from our last blog post, your skin becomes drier in the winter.
+- Dry air- to follow on from our last blog post, your skin becomes more dry in the winter.
 The heater your blasting at home can suck the moisture out of the air.
-Always try to have a dehumidifier in your bedroom.
+Always try to have a humidifier in your bedroom.

-It means so much to us that our ed&i body products can positively help peoples lives, we would love to hear more stories about how the skin products have transformed your skin.
+It means so much to us that our ed&i body products can positively help people’s lives.
+We always love to hear more stories about how the skin and body products have transformed your skin.
 Please make sure to email through your stories at firstname.lastname@example.org